CodyWallbridge/CodyWallbridge/README.md

 - **QDoc**
 - **Activate Games**

-Outside of industry, I build things for fun—from **Unity games** to **World of Warcraft add-ons** (7,500+ downloads).
+Outside of industry, I build things for fun—from **Unity games** to **World of Warcraft add-ons**.

-Today, I'm a **Post-Secondary Instructor at the Manitoba Institute of Trades and Technology**, where I design scenario-based assignments, build demo applications, and help students hit real-world expectations.
+Today, I'm a **Post-Secondary Instructor at the Manitoba Institute of Trades and Technology**, where I design scenario-based assignments, build and debug demo applications, and help students hit real-world expectations.
-I’m also part of the team leading a full program redesign, working directly with industry to modernize the curriculum.
+I’m also part of the team leading a full program redesign, working with industry to modernize the curriculum.

 My goal—whether coding or teaching—is always the same:
 **build things that are practical, ethical, and impactful.**